Chapter 5 Reliability

 • With two time points we cannot distinguish between trait and state effects, that said

-• we would expect a high degree of stability if the retest is (relatively) immediate
+• we would expect a high degree of stability if the retest were (relatively) immediate

 • With three time points we can leverage some SEM tools to distinguish between trait and state components